HateAndLoveModding/villagers_empowered-FABRIC/README.md

+**Your Mod, Your Rules: License**

+This mod uses a CC BY-NC-SA license.
+You may remix, adapt, and build upon your work non-commercially, as long as you credit me and license my new creations under the identical terms.

 **Forge and Fabric Support: Keeping Pace with Minecraft**

 Stay ahead of the game with "Villagers Empowered"!
 Engineered to support both Forge and Fabric platforms, this mod is equipped to handle the